-B.16.16 Error code for multipart timeout
+B.17.16 Error code for multipart timeout

-Multipart request and replies are encoded as a sequence of messages.
-This version of the specification defines how to deal with unterminated sequence, some minimum timeout are defined as well as error codes (EXT-264).
+Multipart requests and replies are encoded as a sequence of messages.
+This version of the specification defines how to deal with unterminated sequences, some minimum timeouts are defined as well as error codes (EXT-264).